Edgenesis/shifu/README.md

     * **thermometer**: a thermometer which reports a temperature, it has an instruction `read_value` which returns the temperature value read from the thermometer
     * **agv**: an automated guided vehicle, it has two instructions, it has an instruction `get_position` which returns the position of the vehicle in the x-y coordinate
     * **robotarm**: a robot arm used in a lab, it has an insturuction of `get_coordinate` which returns the position of the robot arm in the x-y-z coordinate
-    * **tecan**: a plate with a matrix of blocks where each block contains some liquid, it has an insturuction of `get_measurement` which returns a matrix of the measurement value of the liquid in each block
+    * **plate-reader**: a plate with a matrix of blocks where each block contains some liquid, it has an insturuction of `get_measurement` which returns a matrix of the measurement value of the liquid in each block

     Start the deviceShifu for all 4 devices:
     ```
     ./test/scripts/deviceshifu-demo.sh apply edgedevice-thermometer
     ./test/scripts/deviceshifu-demo.sh apply edgedevice-agv
     ./test/scripts/deviceshifu-demo.sh apply edgedevice-robot-arm
-    ./test/scripts/deviceshifu-demo.sh apply edgedevice-tecan
+    ./test/scripts/deviceshifu-demo.sh apply edgedevice-plate-reader
     ```
     We should have the following pods running in devices namespace:
     ```